sevagh/freemusicdemixer.com/web/support.md

+---
+description: "Get help and support for using our music demixing tools, whether you're on the web or Android."
+---

 # Customer support and refunds

 We offer a full refund for up to 7 days after purchase if you're not happy with the product.
 You should be able to initiate a refund from your Stripe billing page.
 Access your Stripe billing page [through this link](https://billing.stripe.com/p/login/eVacPX8pKexG5tm8ww).